ystk/debian-python2.7/Doc/distutils/apiref.rst

    ``$variable`` can consist only of upper and lower case letters, numbers and an underscore.
 No { } or ( ) style quoting is available.

-.. function:: grok_environment_error(exc[, prefix='error: '])

-   Generate a useful error message from an :exc:`EnvironmentError`  (:exc:`IOError` or :exc:`OSError`) exception object.
-Handles Python 1.5.1 and later styles, and does what it can to deal with  exception objects that don't have a filename (which happens when the error  is due to a two-file operation, such as :func:`rename` or  :func:`link`).
-Returns the error message as a string prefixed  with *prefix*.

 .. function:: split_quoted(s)